|Arverne Piping Plover Nesting Area||Green-Wood Cemetery|

 Red-necked Grebe, Common Goldeneye, Rough-legged Hawk, Peregrine Falcon, Gyrfalcon, Parasitic Jaeger, Iceland Gull, Glaucous Gull, Black-legged Kittiwake, Lesser Black-backed Gull, Common Black-headed Gull, Dovekie, Baird's Sandpiper, Purple Sandpiper, Snowy Owl, Short-eared Owl, Northern Shrike, Vesper Sparrow, "Ipswich" Sparrow, Snow Bunting, Common Redpoll

 Take the Belt Parkway to exit 11s, Flatbush Avenue South.
-Proceed south to the Marine Park Bridge (toll $1.75.)
-Stay to your right and take the exit for Breezy Point.
-The Ft.Tilden Visitors Center will be across the road, on your left.
-Stop there for a day parking permit if you are visiting between April 15 and September 15.
-(See "Permit" section above).
+Proceed south to the Marine Park Bridge (toll $4.00) Stay to your right and take the exit for Breezy Point.
 Continue approximately 2 miles west to the end of the paved road.
-(Note: you will be required to stop at the gate to the private Breezy Point community.
-Tell the gatekeeper you are visiting Breezy Point Recreation Area.)
+(Note: you may be required to stop at the gate to the private Breezy Point community or pass the booth on the left and continue through Tell the gatekeeper you are visiting Breezy Point Recreation Area.)
 The small parking lot is on the right at the end of the road.
 The 4-wheel drive track before the fence serves as the entrance to the ocean side.
 You can also head to the bay side on the trail parallel to the barricade.

 Note: Please respect the privacy of the residents.
 Stay within the boundaries of the park borders.
 Stay off dunes to protect the fragile nature of these ecosystems.
 Do not disturb the breeding populace of the endangered species, which are sensitive to human disturbance.